Have Gun – Will Travel: Paladin

 His permanent place of residence is the Hotel Carlton in San Francisco, where he lives the life of a successful businessman and bon vivant, wearing elegant custom-made suits, consuming fine wine, playing the piano, and attending the opera and other cultural events.
 He is an expert chess player, poker player, and swordsman.
-He is skilled in Chinese martial arts, and is seen in several episodes receiving instruction and training with a kung ku master in San Francisco.
+He is skilled in Chinese martial arts, and is seen in several episodes receiving instruction and training with a kung fu master in San Francisco.
 He is highly educated, able to quote classic literature, philosophy, Scripture, and case law, and speaks several languages.
 He is also president of the San Francisco Stock Exchange Club.

 When out working, Paladin changes into all-black Western-style clothing.
 His primary weapon is a custom-made, first-generation .45 caliber Colt Single Action Army Cavalry Model revolver with an unusual rifled barrel, carried in a black leather holster (with a platinum chess knight symbol facing the rear), hanging from a black leather gunbelt.
 He also carries a lever-action Marlin rifle (with a platinum chess knight symbol facing the rear seen in "The Hunt") strapped to his saddle.
 In some episodes, he has a two-shot Remington derringer concealed under his belt; in other episodes, it is a single-shot Merrimack Arms "Southerner" derringer.

 This calling card was the identifying graphic of the Have Gun – Will Travel series.

 Paladin gives out a business card imprinted with "Have Gun Will Travel" and an engraving of a white knight chess piece, which evokes the proverbial white knight and the knight in shining armor.
 Underneath the chess piece is the wording "Wire Paladin", and under that, "San Francisco".
 A closeup of this card is used as a title card between scenes in the program.

 A Man Called Paladin, Frank C. Robertson's novelization of the season-six premiere "Genesis", gives Paladin's real name as Clay Alexander.